Charlotte-Song/econ3086/README.md

 ### Expectation

+Now some webiste also combined the data and provide the data to their user.
+My dream pricture:
-* Crawl the data in daliy routing and sombine with the Machine learning to predict the price to improve the suggestion to the user.
+* Based on Crawl the data in daliy routing
+* Time Suggestion: Combine with the Machine learning to predict the price to improve the suggestion to the user help them find the appropriate time to buy the sneaker.
+* Source Suggestion: Find more webiste(source) set in different country combine the exchange rate and different hobby in different region to help user find the cheapest one

 ## Authors